 Controlling Wild Mustard Plants

-Because it’s so tough, getting rid of wild mustard can be a real project.
+Since it’s so tough, getting rid of wild mustard can be a real project.
 If you do not want to use chemicals in your garden, the only way to eliminate this weed is to pull it out.
 The best time to pull mustard weeds is when they are young.
 This is because they will be easier to pull out, roots and all, but also because removing them before they produce seeds will help limit future growth.

 If you have too many to pull, you can mow down wild mustard before seed production, during the bud to bloom stages.
 This will limit seed production.